JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-30-language-java-installing-graalvm-arch.md

 If you run into a problem, you may need to make the file readable first, like this `chmod +r graalvm-ce-java16-linux-amd64-21.xxx.xxx.xxx.tar.gz`

 #### local configuration
-given than arch has its own way of selecting between multiple java installations, we're going to match the arch way.<br>
+given that arch has its own way of selecting between multiple java installations, we're going to match their own way.<br>
 there is a script called `archlinux-java`, that looks for java installations in a particular directory, and allows us to set the one we want.

 if I run the script now I will get the following: